apache/kudu/docs/design-docs/raft-config-change.md

 ### Steps:

 1. Run a tool to determine the most up-to-date remaining replica.
-2. Remote bootstrap additional nodes from the most up-to-date remaining node.
+2. Tablet Copy additional nodes from the most up-to-date remaining node.
-   Wait for remote bootstrap to complete on all the nodes.
+   Wait for tablet copy to complete on all the nodes.
 3. Bring all tablet servers hosting the affected tablet offline (TODO: This is possible to implement per-tablet but not currently supported)
-4. Run tool to rewrite the ConsensusMetadata file per-tablet server to forcefully update the configuration membership to add remotely bootstrapped nodes as followers.
+4. Run tool to rewrite the ConsensusMetadata file per-tablet server to forcefully update the configuration membership to add copied nodes as followers.
 TODO: Violates Raft not to append to the log, do we also need to do that?
 5. Bring the affected tablets / tablet servers back online.